 These locals negotiate their own contracts and have their own structures.
-In Northern California, many of the members are covered by a warehouse master contract, negotiated jointly by the ILWU and the International Brotherhood of Teamsters.
+In Northern California, many of the members are covered by a warehouse master contract.

-The Hawaii locals of the International, 142 and 160, are, like any other, led by officials elected by the membership, with an executive board and numerous committees.
-Today, almost one-half of the ILWU membership is in Hawaii and belongs to Local 142, with headquarters in Honolulu.
+The Hawaii locals of the International-100, 142, 160, Maui County Paramedics Association, and the Kauai Paramedics Association-are, like any other, led by officials elected by the membership, with an executive board and numerous committees.
+Today, approximately forty percent (40%) of the ILWU U.S. membership is in Hawaii and belongs to Local 142, with headquarters in Honolulu.
 Until the 1950s, there were many different locals throughout the Islands, but the membership voted to amalgamate into one large local union for more effective and efficient administration and representation.
 Today, each of the four major counties (Oahu, Hawaii, Maui and Kauai) has a Division Director to lead its union affairs.